M-o-a-T/moat-kv/docs/source/tutorial.rst

 This method will run the code in question on any node.
 You can also run code on one specific node; simply do

-   one $ dkv run -n $(hostname) set -c "same answer" -t 0 a question one $ dkv run -n $(hostname) all
+   one $ dkv run -n $(hostname) set -c "same answer" -t 0 a.question one $ dkv run -n $(hostname) all

 The one-node-only runner and the any-node runner are distinct.
+There's also a way to designate a subgroup of hosts (like "all with a 1wire interface") and to run a job on any / all of them.
+See ``dkv run --help`` for details.

 Errors